 - 19.1 Remedies (2 CFR 200.338).
 If you fail to comply with Federal statutes, regulations, or the terms and conditions of our award, we may impose additional conditions, as described in 2 CFR 200.207.
-If we determine that noncompliance cannot be remedied by imposing additional conditions, we may take one or more of the following actions, as appropriate in the circumstances: - 19.1.a Temporarily withhold cash payments pending correction of the deficiency, or more severe enforcement action. - 19.1.b Disallow (that is, deny both use of funds and any applicable matching credit for) all or part of the cost of the activity or action not in compliance. - 19.1.c Wholly or partly suspend or terminate the NEA award. - 19.1.d Initiate suspension or debarment proceedings as authorized under 2 CFR 180 and our regulations at 2 CFR 32.3254. - 19.1.e Withhold further NEA awards. - 19.1.f Take other remedies that may be legally available. - 19.2 Termination (2 CFR 200.339).
+If we determine that noncompliance cannot be remedied by imposing additional conditions, we may take one or more of the following actions, as appropriate in the circumstances: - 19.1.a Temporarily withhold cash payments pending correction of the deficiency, or more severe enforcement action. - 19.1.b Disallow the use of NEA funds or your cost share/match for the unallowable costs or activities. - 19.1.c Wholly or partly suspend or terminate the NEA award. - 19.1.d Initiate suspension or debarment proceedings as authorized under 2 CFR 180 and our regulations at 2 CFR 32.3254. - 19.1.e Withhold further NEA awards. - 19.1.f Take other remedies that may be legally available. - 19.2 Termination (2 CFR 200.339).
 There are circumstances under which we may determine that it is in the best interest of the government to terminate an award.
-Awards may be terminated in whole or in part: - 19.2.a By us if you fail to comply with the terms and conditions of a Federal award; - 19.2.b By us for cause; - 19.2.c By us with your consent, in which case we will agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or
+Awards may be terminated in whole or in part:

-- 19.2.d By you upon sending us written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-However, if we determine that the reduced or modified portion of the award will not accomplish the purposes for which it was made, we may terminate the award in its entirety. - 19.3 We reserve the right to take additional actions such as requiring you to return a portion or all of the award funds, requesting that you remove acknowledgement of Arts Endowment support, recommending government-wide suspension, or taking other legally available remedies.
+- 19.2.a By us, if you fail to comply with the terms and conditions of a Federal award; - 19.2.b By us, for cause; - 19.2.c By us, with your consent, in which case we will agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or - 19.2.d By you, upon sending us written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
+However, if we determine that the reduced or modified portion of the award will not accomplish the purposes for which it was made, we may terminate the award in its entirety. - 19.3 We reserve the right to take additional actions such as requiring you to return a portion or all of the award funds, requesting that you remove acknowledgement of NEA support, recommending government-wide suspension, or taking other legally available remedies.
 You will be notified of such actions and be given an opportunity to provide information and come into compliance. - 19.4 Government-wide suspension and debarment will follow a process in conjunction with our Office of Inspector General (2 CFR 200.341).